rhollings/virtual-assistant/README.md

 Currently Arti is personalized for me, as it has certain functions I find useful.
 Yet the code is Open Source and can be modified for other users

 Some commands Arti knows ===>
 search: searches web by opening a new tab or reads results directly from search
-weather: to display weather of given city
 news: displays latest news
 jokes/facts: can tell a random joke/fact
+personalized local db that tracks favorite shows, books etc.

 <h3>In House Libraries & Imports</h3>